Training: Test-Driven Development in Java

 Precondition

-Solid knowledge of the Java programming language.
+Solid knowledge of the Java programming language and its build tools like Gradle or Maven.

 Goals